pjebs/go-skeleton/README.md

 Starter Project for Web-based Go projects
 ===============

 I was an early-adopter of Go.
-After 5+ years of developing for Go, I have come up with this as an effective initial project structure.
+After 5+ years of developing with Go, I have come up with this as an effective initial project structure.
 Many of my own real-world production projects are based on this structure.
 It is also great for "Hello World" learner projects.

 It is heavily influenced by the PHP framework [Laravel](https://github.com/laravel/laravel).